American Committee on Arthropod-Borne Viruses (ACAV)

 Meghan Elizabeth Hermance, 2014

-Kelly Labell Student Travel Award Recipients - Award Not Currently Available
+Kelly Labell Student Travel Award Recipients - Award No Longer Available

 Robert E. Shope, MD (1929 – 2004) devoted his career to the study of viruses carried by mosquitoes, ticks and other biting insects.
 One of the world’s foremost authorities on insect-borne viruses, he discovered and characterized more previously unknown viruses than any other person in history.
 He was often called a “walking encyclopedia” of viruses, who made major contributions to the understanding of infectious diseases and the promotion of global health.
 His lifelong contributions to our understanding of arthropod-borne viruses, hemorrhagic fever viruses and the diseases these viruses cause are without equal.

 Robert E. Shope International Fellowship in Infectious Diseases

 The Robert E. Shope International Fellowship in Infectious Diseases provides support for international training opportunities in arbovirology and emerging diseases for those with an MD, DVM, PhD or related doctoral degree.
 View the fellowship application guidelines.

 In addition to award presentations, the agenda for each annual meeting includes old and new business, epidemic reports and a symposium on a relevant topic.
 Prospective symposium topics are discussed by the executive council and solicited from the committee membership, but the final decision on what will be presented is determined by the chairperson.